bhumikacodess/Tab-leads-tracker/README.md

 - links stay saved even after closing chrome (using localStorage)

 ## Why i made this
-I am a fresher looking for job and wanted to build something real to learn chrome extension apis and localstorage.I use this myself to save job posting links while browsing so i dont lose them.
+Chrome already has bookmarks, so this isn't meant to replace that.
+I built this to get hands on practice with the chrome extension apis, diving into chrome.tabs and localstorage.
+It's a smaller, faster way to jot down links i'm actively working through (like job postings while applying), without digging through bookmark folders.

 ## Built with
 - javascript